BehavioralSignalTechnologies/ser_robustness/README.md

 ## 📰 Documentation

 For detailed documentation, please refer to:
--  [Corruption types](./docs/corruption_types.md) file, which outlines the supported types of corruptions.
+-  [Corruption types](./docs/corruption_types.md), which outlines the supported types of corruptions.
-- [Configuration](.docs/configuration.md) file, which analyzes the configuration parameters.
+- [Configuration](.docs/configuration.md), which analyzes the configuration parameters.

 ## 📑 Supported Datasets